 IA-CEPA will improve conditions for services suppliers and the climate for two-way investment.
 Australian services suppliers and investors will have greater certainty for entry and operation in the Indonesian market, helping to facilitate more Australian investment in Indonesia.
 This will create more opportunities for Australians to help meet Indonesia's growing needs for investment and for the supply of world class services in its market.

 What happens now?

-After signature, Australia and Indonesia will then follow their domestic treaty making processes to bring IA-CEPA into force.
-For Australia, this will include tabling the text of the agreement in Parliament and an inquiry by the Joint Standing Committee on Treaties (JSCOT).
+Australia and Indonesia are now following their respective domestic treaty making processes to bring IA-CEPA into force.
+For Australia, this includes an inquiry by the Parliamentary Joint Standing Committee on Treaties (JSCOT).

 Why has the Government concluded an FTA with Indonesia?

 As one of the fastest growing economies in the Indo-Pacific, Indonesia presents a significant opportunity for Australian businesses.
 By some estimates, Indonesia will be the world's fifth-largest economy by 2030, and IA-CEPA ensures that Australia is well-placed to deepen economic cooperation and share in Indonesia's growth.

 As strategic partners and the two largest economies in Southeast Asia, the agreement also complements and supports our shared interest in fostering a secure and prosperous region.

 For more information on IA-CEPA, and on Australia's relationship with Indonesia, see the following links: